 Just like a guitar, high-quality wood is used to make the traditional ukulele.
 However, we can find some ukuleles made of more simple wood or even plastic materials.
 Your personal experience and your individual preferences will determine which one in better for you.
 If this is your first instrument, you should probably buy a more economical model instead of the purchase of a top notch ukulele that you won’t be able to get the most of.
 Because the ukulele is not a particularly expensive instrument, you can always choose a nobler model when learning how to play, and get a better instrument as you become a better musician.
 Anyhow, you should look for a ukulele with a fine tuning fork and good strings.
 If these parts are not good quality, the produced sound will reflect it.
 Besides, these models are harder to tune and to keep in good conditions.

 The manufacturing process is essential when creating a high-quality string instrument.
 Every piece must be built in a very clean manner.
 This kind of instrument must not have unnecessary elements or reinforcements.
 A high-quality ukulele has an entirely straight alignment of the soundboard and the neck, every fret is perfectly located, tuning pegs turn very smoothly and keep the strings tension at all times.
 Of course, the humbler models won’t be totally perfect in every one of these aspects.
 Buying the more expensive models give you the right to demand perfection in every aspect of its manufacturing.

-Best Ukulele 2017 – Analysis and Award Winners
+Best Ukulele For Beginners 2017 – Analysis and Award Winners

-Best Ukulele #1: Kala KA-15S Mahogany – Best Value Ukulele
+Best Ukulele #1: Kala KA-15S Mahogany – Best Ukulele For Beginners

 Among another entry-level ukulele, I truly love the sound quality that the Cordoba 15CM produces.
 Considered as the #1 best-selling ukulele of Cordoba, the 15CM will sing out to you every string you strum and pluck without any muffled sounds.